Ildemaro Vargas Preview, Player Props: Nationals vs. Orioles

 Ildemaro Vargas At The Plate

-- Vargas is hitting .251 with 12 doubles, two triples, four home runs and 19 walks.
+- Vargas is batting .248 with 12 doubles, two triples, four home runs and 19 walks.

-- Vargas enters this game on a four-game hitting streak.
-In his last outings, he's hitting .211.
+- In 60.0% of his 80 games this season, Vargas has picked up at least one hit.
+He's also had 14 multi-hit games.

-- In four games this season, he has hit a long ball (5.1%, and 1.5% of his trips to the plate).
+- Looking at the 80 games he has played this season, he's went deep in four of them (5.0%), and in 1.4% of his trips to the dish.

-- In 20 games this year (25.3%), Vargas has picked up an RBI, and in eight of those games (10.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Vargas has had at least one RBI in 25.0% of his games this year (20 of 80), with more than one RBI eight times (10.0%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.